Organising events safely

 - In the event of a fire occupants should not attempt to extinguish the fire but evacuate the building immediately.
 When evacuating please sound the nearest alarm if you have discovered the fire.
 Close doors behind you and follow the signs until you leave the building.
 Congregate outside and do not re-enter until authorised.

-- If you have reason to believe that either you or someone you are responsible for may have difficulty evacuating (problems with stairs is the most common), please seek advice from the Fire Safety Officer, the Information Centre on Square 3 (Colchester campus) or the Europa FM Manager (Southend campus).
+- If you have reason to believe that either you or someone you are responsible for may have difficulty evacuating (problems with stairs is the most common), please seek advice from the Fire Safety Officer, the Information Centre on Square 3 (Colchester campus) or the Facilities Management Provider (Southend campus).

 If any visitors have a physical disability and you are not sure how to help them to evacuate safely, contact a Patrol Officer (Colchester campus, extn: 2125), Security Officer (Southend Campus, extn: 8208) or the Fire Safety Officer.